 • Have reliable transportation for your appointments

-• Not have had a birth control shot for at least eight months
+• Not have had a birth control shot or hormonal birth control device for at least eight months

 You’ll also have to pass a stringent screening process to ascertain your physical and psychological health.

-Myth #3: Women donate eggs solely for the money
+Myth #3: Women Donate Eggs Solely for the Money

 Yes, egg donors get compensation for their time and any expenses along the way, including travel costs, wage compensation, and medical costs.
 This is because being an egg donor takes a lot of time and commitment – both physically and emotionally.

 At Family Source Consultants, our egg donor screening process will help us determine whether you have a genuine desire to assist a couple or individual in creating or adding to their family.
+Authentic donors aren’t motivated by money but by the prospect of helping someone else start a family.

-Not at all.
 When you become an egg donor, you will sign the relevant legal documents that relinquish all rights and responsibilities associated with the donated eggs and any children born as a result of them.
+You may choose to remain anonymous, so you’ll never know who receives your eggs.
 Family Source Consultants will provide you with an attorney who will draft these documents and guide you through each one.

 That said, if all goes well with your first egg donation cycle, FSC would love for you to come back and donate again (up to your limit).
 And as you will have already gone through the screening process, your next donations are usually much quicker.

-Want to know more?
+Want to Know More?

 Staci Swiderski, CEO and owner of Family Source Consultants, has been a prominent leader in reproductive medicine for over two decades.
 Through her strategic vision and dedication, she has developed Family Source Consultants into a globally recognized agency specializing in comprehensive egg donation and gestational surrogacy services.
 Under Staci’s leadership, the agency has become a trusted partner for intended parents, surrogates, and egg donors worldwide, known for its rigorous standards, compassionate support, and commitment to excellence in third-party reproduction.